-Whether you love cold brew coffee or hot coffee, this bubble coffee recipe has you covered.
+Whether you love cold brew coffee or hot coffee, this boba coffee recipe has you covered.
 All coffee lovers will adore this fusion of boba pearls with rich coffee flavors to give you an equally delicious drink to the original.

 Why You’ll Love This Recipe

-- Hot or cold: You can enjoy this bubble coffee recipe, hot or cold to suit your tastes.
+- Hot or cold: You can enjoy this bubble coffee recipe hot or cold, to suit your tastes.

 - Easy: Why look for coffee shops that serve this fantastic beverage when you can easily create it at home with little effort?
 Asian markets stock tapioca pearls, making it easier than ever to turn your kitchen into your own personal boba shop.

-What Is Boba?
+What Is Bubble Coffee?

-What Does Coffee Boba Taste Like?
+What Does Boba Coffee Taste Like?

 Like coffee, coffee boba has that bitterness, but if you’re a coffee lover, you’ll be delighted.
 With the milk added in, it becomes sweet and creamy all at once, making it a distinctive contrast in flavors.
+The brown sugar boba is like a boba latte, hot or cold.
+It’s truly something special and a great way to enjoy boba if you prefer coffee to tea.

 Ingredients + Notes

-With this coffee boba recipe, you’ll be on your way to mastering the art of making boba drinks.
+With this bubble coffee recipe, you’ll be on your way to mastering the art of making boba drinks.
 It’s so easy, and with only a few steps and simple ingredients, you can do it anytime!

-- Tapioca Pearls: The chewy tapioca pearls at the bottom of your glass are great for texture and sweetness.
+- Tapioca pearls: The chewy tapioca pearls at the bottom of your glass are great for texture and sweetness.

 Making coffee boba is a simple process.
 That said, you can feel free to vary the recipe as needed.